cfretty/test-fr-reference/README.md

 # POC MkDocs Technical Reference Guide

-This project is a proof of concept experiment to see if docs as code can work for a particular set technical reference material.
+This project is a proof of concept experiment to see if docs as code can work for a particular set of technical reference material.
 This is one of a handful experiments to identify authoring tools and source content management system (SCM) for this content.

 **The experiment** prototype the content in the tooling, and then evaluate (score) the results against prioritized (weighted) requirements.

 ## Project description

-This is a real draft material so I can evaluate the feasibility of using the [MkDocs :octicons-link-external-16:](http://www.mkdocs.org/) Markdown and Python static site generator and [Material for MkDocs :octicons-link-external-16:](https://squidfunk.github.io/mkdocs-material/) theme for my technical documentation.
+This is a real draft material so I can evaluate the feasibility of using the [MkDocs ↗](http://www.mkdocs.org/) Markdown and Python static site generator and [Material for MkDocs ↗](https://squidfunk.github.io/mkdocs-material/) theme for my technical documentation.

 With this project, I can understand if markdown and ssg meets my authoring, source code management, and deliverable generation requirements.